-Hypergamy is nothing but the tendency to maximize one’s own returns and men have it as much as women have it!
+Hypergamy is nothing but the tendency to maximize one’s own returns and men equally seek to maximize their returns (the good ones, at least).

 #17.
-Rollo’s Theory Leads to Toxic Relationships Becuase He Misapplies & Misunderstands Game Theory
+Rollo’s Theory Leads to Toxic Relationships Because He Misapplies & Misunderstands Game Theory

 This is “Rollo Tomassi cardinal rule of sexual strategy”: